sidhu177/presentation-aws-lambda/PITCHME.md

 ### Use Cases
 Lambda has found real world use cases in a lot of places. some known examples are:
 - One example of using Lambda is in ETL.
-- its also used as infrastructure as code like creating instances is terminated
+- its is used in infrastructure as code type usage(AWS SAM)
 - taking snapshots of EBS volumes
 - deleting snapshots on schedule
 - it could also be used as a standalone application